glaforge/glaforge.github.io/content/posts/2024/09/01/a-retryable-junit-5-extension.md

 because LLMs are not always consistent and deterministic in their responses.
 Thus, sometimes, a test passes maybe a few times in a row, but then, once in a while, it fails.

-Maybe some prompt tweaks will make the test pass more consistently, or using techniques like few-shot prompting will help the model better understand what it has to do.
+Maybe some prompt tweaks will make the test pass more consistently, lowering the temperature too, or using techniques like few-shot prompting will help the model better understand what it has to do.
 But in some circumenstances, you can't find ways around those weird failures, and the sole solution I found was to make a test _retryable_.